DanielGage20/meditation-and-mental-health/README.md

   <li> Who can practice meditation</li>
   <li> How to practice meditation</li>
   </ul>
-  <p> For each section, I will provide information and steps on meditation.</p>
+  <p> For each section, I will provide information and the steps to meditate.</p>

   <h1> Resources</h1>
   <ul>